Two men charged following gunpoint robbery at Sunderland business

-Two men are due in court today after being charged following a robbery at a business on Wearside.
+Two men appeared in court today after being charged following a robbery at a business on Wearside.

 Investigations led Northumbria Police to Freezemoor Road on New Herrington Industrial Estate at around 9am yesterday after a business premises in Dene Road, Castletown, was robbed at gunpoint earlier in the morning.